Dangers and bad effects of burning plastics and rubber on humans & global warming

 Bioaccumulation of pollutants usually occurs indirectly through the contaminated water and the food rather than breathing the contaminated air directly, In wildlife, the range of effects associated with these pollutants includes cancer, deformed offspring, the reproductive failure, the immune diseases, and the subtle neurobehavioral effects.

-The oil fired or the wood stoves do not reach high enough temperatures to destroy many of the dangerous chemicals created when the plastic burns, The municipal solid waste incinerators such as the double chambered incinerators at the Energy from Waste Plant can reach a temperature of 1800 degrees Fahrenheit (982 C), providing plenty of oxygen to complete the burning process.
+Oil-fired or wood stoves do not reach high enough temperatures to destroy many of the dangerous chemicals created when the plastic burns, The municipal solid waste incinerators such as the double-chambered incinerators at the Energy from Waste Plant can reach a temperature of 1800 degrees Fahrenheit (982 C), providing plenty of oxygen to complete the burning process.

 The oiled fired and the wood stoves only tend to smolder and smoke, releasing plumes of toxic fallout into your backyard and the surrounding community, The ash is also potentially hazardous and not appropriate to spread on the soil.